Gaza-Shuhada/gazashuhada/docs/product_spec.md

-# Product Specification - Control Panel
+# Product Specification - Admin Tools

 ## Overview
 **Staff-Only Internal Administration Tool** for managing versioned records of people.

-> ⚠️ **CRITICAL DISTINCTION**: This is the **control panel only**.
+> ⚠️ **CRITICAL DISTINCTION**: This is the **admin tools only**.
 A separate public-facing web application will be built for end-users to consume the data with advanced search, filtering, sorting, analytics, and visualization features.
-This control panel is focused exclusively on:
+These admin tools are focused exclusively on:
 > - Data management (bulk uploads, versioning)
 > - Moderation (reviewing community submissions)
 > - Internal operations (audit logs, access control)